 Yes, CUET is “based on NCERT,” but in 2024 and 2025, papers included questions that required deeper understanding, contextual interpretation, and cross-chapter links.

-Students relying solely on the reading of the NCERTs were unable to answer some questions that required more conceptual clarity.
+Students relying solely on the reading of the NCERTs for 2026 exam won't be able to answer some questions that require more conceptual clarity, if not prepared well.

 Go beyond memorizing NCERT lines.
 Understand the "why" behind every topic, especially for tricky subjects like Economics, History, and Science.